 There is great debate as to the ultimate tool that each Internet user should prefer, in order to gain benefits that are related to privacy, freedom and utter security.
-The best tools to this date are none other but the VPN and the proxy.
+The best tools to this date are none other but the VPN (or Virtual Private Network) and the proxy.
 There are fans of both these alternatives, either worrying about the overall protection layering or about the speed of browsing and streaming content.

 What goes without even saying is the acknowledgement that hackers and snoopers have become a lot more sophisticated than they used to be in the past and therefore preserving the rights for privacy, freedom and security can be really hard.